Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 3. Data Sharing

 Your marketing tool has customer data.
 Your analytics provider has usage data.
-What happens to this data if your supplier is hacked?
+What happens to that data if your supplier is hacked?
+And who informs whom within what timeframe?
+Most companies only clarify these questions when it is too late.

 4. Service Dependency

-What happens if your cloud provider fails?
+What happens if your cloud provider goes down?
 If your DNS provider is hacked?
-Suddenly your domain no longer leads to you - but to the attacker.
+Suddenly, your domain no longer leads to you, but to the attacker.
+Business continuity and vendor risk are therefore not separate issues.

 5. Fourth-Party Risks